 (Best for Beginners)

-If you are looking for a simple, beginner-friendly bodyboard to buy, then consider the Wavestorm Foam Bodyboard.
+If you are looking for a simple, beginner-friendly boogie board to buy, then consider the Wavestorm Foam Boogie Board.

-The bodyboard is 40 inches, which makes it perfect for users weighing up to 180 pounds and are about 6’ tall.
+The boogie board is 40 inches, which makes it perfect for users weighing up to 180 pounds and are about 6’ tall.
 It’s generally lightweight and comes with a leash and a carry bag.